You're My Heart, You're My Soul: Year-end charts

-Certifications and sales
+Certifications

 "You're My Heart, You're My Soul '98"

-"You're My Heart, You're My Soul '98" is Modern Talking's first single released from the seventh album Back for Good, and it's the first single after their reunion in 1998.
-This is the re-packaged version of the original "You're My Heart, You're My Soul", which was released in 1984.
+"You're My Heart, You're My Soul '98", a repackaged version of "You're My Heart, You're My Soul", was released as the lead single from Modern Talking's seventh studio album, Back for Good (1998), marking the first single after their reunion in 1998.
+This version features new lyrics, performed by American rapper Eric Singleton.

 "You're My Heart, You're My Soul '98" was released in 1998.
-It was a number-one hit in Hungary and entered the top 5 in several countries including Germany, Switzerland, Austria, France, while entering the top 10 in many others including Sweden and Finland.
-In Germany, the single entered the top 10 on 6 April 1998, it peaked at number 2 the following week.
+It reached number one in Hungary and entered the top five in several countries including Germany, Switzerland, Austria, France, while entering the top 10 in many others including Sweden and Finland.
+In Germany, the single entered the top 10 on 6 April 1998, peaking at number two the following week.
 After spending 10 weeks within the top 10, it eventually earned a platinum-award for selling over 500,000 units in Germany alone.
-In France, "You're My Heart, You're My Soul '98" peaked at no. 3 eventually earning a gold-award for selling over 250,000 units.
+In France, "You're My Heart, You're My Soul '98" peaked at number three eventually earning a gold award for selling over 250,000 units.